-Q: I have a concern and I hope you don’t mind if I ask your opinion.
-I have an energetic foster dog who is lots of fun — even with a few bad habits.
+Q: I have an energetic foster dog who is lots of fun — even with a few bad habits.
 One of those habits is that he will jump up and nip at people — in play — if they run.
 He is what most would call “mouthy.”
 (He will also “mouth” my hands when he wants to coerce me to play with him — I know enough not to reward him for this.)
 On the bike path, he also crouches (like a stalking lion) and pounces at oncoming bikers.
 He has great ball/frisbee drive — he will retrieve until he literally collapses from exhaustion.
 I have a couple who is interested in adopting him but who are expecting a baby very soon (reasoning that the baby and the dog can grow up together).
 Something about having this dog and a baby together makes me nervous, but I’m not sure I can exactly say why….
 Do you think that a dog with this low bite inhibition is a bad placement with children, period, or could this be worked with?

 A: People expecting to have a baby “very soon” shouldn’t be adopting a new dog, period.
 The dog, whoever he/she is, is going to take a ton of time and commitment to train and integrate into the household, time and commitment they’re soon not about to have because they’ll need to focus on the baby.
 A better idea is to get the baby under their belts, so to speak, and then take the time to find a dog who has an excellent history and reputation with young children (preferably with the help of a professional trainer).